dmx-systems/dmx-documentation/docs/user.rst

 =========================

 Every view onto an item has a stable deep link that you can use for navigating back and forth in your browser:
-If you have nothing selected, the URL (the address in your browser) shows the exact link to this topicmap.
+If you have nothing selected, the URL (the address in your browser) shows the exact link to this Topicmap.

 .. image:: _static/deep-link-topic-map.jpg